 That is what the Senator told the House Ways and Means Committee on January 26, 1951 during his tirade against tariff cuts.
 His words are a good example of Protectionist misunderstanding.
-One very important answer to Protectionists who worry about adjustments to Free Trade is this: if the United States ever expects

 One very important answer to Protectionists who worry about adjustments to Free Trade is this: if the United States ever expects to taper off its burdensome foreign-aid spending, American industry and agriculture will unavoidably have to adjust to changes in foreign trade.
 The question is not whether or not we shall make adjustments, but what kind of adjustments we shall make.
 Since World War II American exports of goods and services have exceeded imports by 4 or 5 billion dollars a year; and our aid to foreigners has paid for this gap.
 If foreigners stop getting our aid dollars, they will no longer be able to pay for all our goods they now buy.
 Our exports will drop unless foreigners can somehow get the dollars to keep on paying for them-unless, for instance, they can earn dollars by selling more of their own goods to the United States.
 Free Trade on the part of the United States will let foreigners earn more dollars and so will soften the impact on our export industries when our foreign-aid programs taper off.
-(Adoption of Free Trade by the United States would probably not in itself let foreigners earn fully enough extra dollars to replace our aid; other things, such as correct foreign-exchange rates, would also be necessary to balance trade without special controls.)
+(Adoption of Free Trade by the United States would probably not in itself let foreigners earn fully enough extra dollars to replace our aid;

+other things, such as correct foreign-exchange rates, would also be necessary to balance trade without special controls.)

 If American imports fail to rise when foreign aid drops off, important segments of American industry and agriculture will have to make real adjustments.
 In a speech on April 17, 1953, Mr. Samuel W. Anderson, Assistant Secretary of Commerce for International Affairs, stressed "the necessity of giving our friends abroad the opportunity to earn their way by selling more to us."
 Otherwise, Mr. Anderson estimated, our exports would fall by 25 to 30 per cent, displacing 300,000 workers.
-In 1950 or other recent years, we Americans exported 38 per cent of our cotton, 37 per cent of our wheat and flour, 26 per cent of our tobacco, 39 per cent of our rice, 31 per cent of our grain sorghums, 20 per cent of our soybeans and soybean products, 24 per cent of our lard, 21 per cent of our dried and evaporated fruit, 13 per cent of our textile machinery, 22 per cent of our machine tools, 21 per cent of our ricetors, 19 per cent of our printing machinery, 16 per cent of our oil-field machinery, 13 per cent of our farm machinery.
-Forty per cent of our filmrental receipts came from abroad.28 Government officials have estimated on the basis of 1949 export figures that in addition to many
+In 1950 or other recent years, we Americans exported 38 per cent of our cotton, 37 per cent of our wheat and flour, 26 per cent of our tobacco, 39 per cent of our rice, 31 per cent of our grain sorghums, 20 per cent of our soybeans and soybean products, 24 per cent of our lard, 21 per cent of our dried and evaporated fruit, 13 per cent of our textile machinery, 22 per cent of our machine tools, 21 per cent of our tractors, 19 per cent of our printing machinery, 16 per cent of our oil-field machinery, 13 per cent of our diesel engines, 11 per cent of our motor trucks, and 11 per cent of our farm machinery.
+Forty per cent of our film-rental receipts came from abroad.23 Government officials have estimated on the basis of 1949 export figures that in addition to many farm workers, about 1,695,000 Americans owe their jobs directly or indirectly to exports.
+These include about 305,000 workers in trade and services, 290,000 in machinery, 225,000 in transportation, 155,000 in primary metal industries, 135,000 in textiles, apparel, and leather, and 125,000 in fuel and power.24